gbishop/static-tar-heel-reader/notes.md

 with _reviewed_ books first because we want to feature those.

 The index for a word simply lists the book ids as a string.
-For example, the index for the word "did" is `3C5475ACAF` with 2-digit book ideas encoded in base 16. "did" occurs in 6 books in that tiny 100-book collection.
+For example, the index for the word "did" is `3C5475ACAF` with 2-digit book ids encoded in base 16. "did" occurs in 6 books in that tiny 100-book collection.

 ### Issues